Why Linear Interpretability Works: Invariant Subspaces as a Result of Architectural Constraints¶

 Key Designs¶

-No new models are trained; the work is mainly theoretical plus validation experiments: - The main results are two theorems and one corollary, all mathematically proven. - Validation experiments are conducted on LLaMA3-8B, Mistral-7B, GPT2-Small, and LLaMA3.2-3B backbones, across 8 semantic classification tasks (taxonomic, affective, stylistic, linguistic, descriptive, etc.), measuring (a) cosine alignment between class token direction and corresponding instance hidden states; (b) alignment between unsupervised SAE-learned feature directions and class token directions; (c) a control experiment comparing "modular division + MLP head vs. linear head."
+The main results consist of mathematical proofs for the two theorems and one corollary.
+Validation involves no new training but measures alignment across LLaMA3-8B, Mistral-7B, GPT2-Small, and LLaMA3.2-3B on 8 classification tasks (taxonomic, affective, stylistic, etc.).
+It examines: (1) cosine alignment between class token directions and instance hidden states; (2) alignment between unsupervised SAE feature directions and class token directions; and (3) a control experiment comparing "modular division + MLP head" vs. the standard "linear head."

 Key Experimental Results¶